totiffany/totiffany.github.io/_posts/2018-01-24-Being-A-Working-Mom.md

 I'm not sure what the future holds for me as a working mom, but I've decided I always want to be doing _something_.
 We mamas need to take care of ourselves, and that means continuing to do things we enjoy after we have children – Whether that's a job, a hobby, or a class.
 That's part of the reason I started blogging again.
 Spending time doing something for myself gives me energy, and that helps me be a better mom.

 Since becoming a mother I've realized this is something parents universally struggle with.
-We want to feel fulfilled and reach our own potential, and we need to provide for our families, but we also want to spend as much time as possible with our children.
+We want to feel fulfilled and reach our own potential, but we also want to spend as much time as possible with our children.
 It's a tough balance!

 So what say you working moms, stay at home moms, and future moms?
 How do you find that balance?